 - Graduates will assume/undertake leadership roles in their communities and/or professions.

-Graduates of the ME undergraduate program will have:
+Graduates of the Mechanical Engineering undergraduate program will have:

 - An ability to apply knowledge of mathematics, science, and engineering

 - An ability to design and conduct experiments, as well as to analyze and interpret data

 - An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

 - An ability to function on multidisciplinary teams